mmiranda222/.statsuite/content/changelog/_index.md

 > This **major** release includes a new version of the **core-transfer**, **core-sdmxri-nsi-ws**, **core-auth-management**, and **core-data-access** services.
 **nsiws compatibility:** tested and released in compatibility with the Eurostat **nsiws.net v8.1.2**.

-**Disclaimer on the performance evolutions** in this release.
+**Warning on the performance evolutions** in this release.
 Here below is a summary of comparison of the performance before and after using the SDMX-RI NSI web service default data plugin in .Stat Suite (all performance tests processes, definitions and types are  [documented here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-quality-assurance/-/blob/master/PerformanceTests/README.md)).
 Although a series of improvements can already be noticed with this release, **it does not yet meet the expected performance improvements** for high-load situations (many parallel data queries).
 Additionally required improvements (related mainly to the default nsi-ws-plugin) are being addressed with [dotstatsuite-core-sdmxri-nsi-ws#111](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/111).

 - ***Comparison of the performance before and after using the SDMX-RI NSI web service default data plugin***
   Smoke-test data imports (time increase by 15%)